Building a school district communication plan?

 Posting on social media can be a bit overwhelming when there’s a lot going on in your schools.
 From weather updates to crisis communications, you often need to create and share content quickly while also maintaining the brand and voice your stakeholders recognize.
 Using templates that are already aligned to your brand—with your logo, school colors, fonts, etc.—can save you a lot of headaches and promote brand consistency across social media platforms.

-Holly McCaw, director of communications at Michigan’s Otsego Public Schools, uses templates in a variety of ways.
-“I have premade templates for snow days, half days, vacation weeks, etc.,” she tells us.
+Holly McCaw, APR, director of communications at Michigan’s Otsego Public Schools, uses templates in a variety of ways.
+“I have templates for snow days, half days, vacation weeks, etc.,” she tells us.
 McCaw even keeps a contact on each school sports team so that, using her templates, she can craft and share congratulations posts as soon as results and highlights come in from a game.

 In Oregon’s Reynolds Public School District, Director of Communications Steve Padilla uses templates to help district leaders respond to crises in a timely fashion.
 “I have templates of letters for all of our principals to use in case there’s some kind of community incident,” Padilla tells us.
 No matter the potential situation—a power outage, a weather event, or something more serious—Padilla knows a principal can’t stop and write a letter to the community when their top priority is everyone’s safety.
 Having this bank of templates ready to go saves everyone time and ensures that families get the information they need as quickly as possible.